kanidm/kanidm/book/src/installing_client_tools.md

 # Installing Client Tools

-> **NOTE** As this project is in a rapid development phase, running different release versions will
+> **NOTE** Running different release versions will likely present incompatibilities.
+Ensure you're
-> likely present incompatibilities.
-Ensure you're running matching release versions of client and
+> running matching release versions of client and server binaries.
+If you have any issues, check
-> server binaries.
-If you have any issues, check that you are running the latest software.
+> that you are running the latest version of Kanidm.

 ## From packages

 Kanidm currently is packaged for the following systems:

 - OpenSUSE Tumbleweed
-- OpenSUSE Leap 15.4
+- OpenSUSE Leap 15.4/15.5/15.6
 - MacOS
 - Arch Linux
 - NixOS